roahmlab/tidybot_ros/README.md

 The converted dataset will be saved as `data.hdf5` under the current directory

 ### Policy Training
-We recommend going to the original [Tidybot++](https://github.com/jimmyyhwu/tidybot2?tab=readme-ov-file#policy-training) codebae and learn how to train a diffusion policy for the tidybot platform.
-The structure of the dataset obtained from our platform is the same as the original Tidybot++ platform so you can try a policy in the same way on our platform.
+We recommend going to the original [Tidybot++](https://github.com/jimmyyhwu/tidybot2?tab=readme-ov-file#policy-training) codebase to train a diffusion policy for the tidybot platform.
+Our platform generates datasets with an identical structure to the original project.

 ### Policy Inference
 The policy server in this part is adapted from the original Tidybot++ project.
-You can follow the same instructions from the original [Tidybo++](https://github.com/jimmyyhwu/tidybot2?tab=readme-ov-file#policy-inference) project to setup the policy server on a GPU machine.
+You can follow the same instructions from the original [documentation](https://github.com/jimmyyhwu/tidybot2?tab=readme-ov-file#policy-inference) to setup the policy server on a GPU machine.
 Once the GPU server is running, setup a SSH tunnel from the dev machine to GPU server by
 ```bash
 ssh -L 5555:localhost:5555 <gpu-server-hostname>
 ```